 All deaths must be registered by the Registrar of Births, Deaths & Marriages in the district where the death occurred.
 The Registrar must be informed of the death within 5 working days.
 We will assist you in finding the whereabouts of the Registrar, their opening times and how to make an appointment.
-Currently there are no face-to-face appointments to register a death.
-Registrations are being made via a telephone conversation taking approximately half an hour.
+These are face-to-face appointments and take approximately half an hour.
 Hampshire is now under one district (with the exception of Southampton & Portsmouth, which are unitary authorities).
 Therefore, when you ring for an appointment, you may not necessarily speak to the Registrar from your local office.